-Dr. Robert Melrose has been in practice with his wife, Rosemary, in Stockton since 1982.
+Dr. Robert Melrose was in practice with his wife, Rosemary, in Stockton from 1982-2022.
 In addition to his practice in Stockton, he taught at the University of California, Berkeley School of Optometry for 10 years as an Assistant Clinical Professor.
 For 17 years after that, Dr. Melrose was affiliated with Griffin and Reed Eye Care where he specialized in the screening and postoperative care of over 25,000 LASIK refractive surgery cases.
 He rejoined the teaching faculty at UC Berkeley in 2011 where he operated the Refractive Surgery Clinic alongside his dear friend and colleague Dr. Kathy Tran.
-Dr. Melrose retired from teaching in 2015.
+Dr. Melrose retired from teaching in 2015 and from seeing patients in 2022.

 “The gift of sight is precious and to be able to help people with their contact lenses, glasses and LASIK needs is an honor and a privilege,” says Dr. Melrose.